brayden031/brayden031.github.io/_posts/Research/2025-12-04-b2b-attack-vector.md

 | project TimeGenerated, IPAddress, Location, UserPrincipalName, UserDisplayName,  ExternalTenantID = ResourceTenantId, ExternalTenantName = ResourceDisplayName
 ```

-This second query aims to track the wider process by mapping out the invite event followed by successfull sign ins to an external tenant.
+This second query aims to track the wider process by mapping out the invite event followed by successful sign ins to an external tenant.
 Providing a much likely indicator of compromise.

 ```
 let lookbackDays = 7d;